kevgo/text-runner/textrun-workspace/README.md

 Create file **apples.txt** with the content:

 ```
-Fuji apples are the best!
+Fuji apples are the best
 ```

 </a>